-Note: No violation of the permit occurred in July 2019 or March 2020: the limit did not apply in those months due to the appropriate number of wet weather days.
+Note: No violation occurred in July 2019, March 2020, or August 2020: the limit did not apply in those months due to the number of days on which PE discharge occurred.

 Operational Optimization Chemical & Electrical Costs

 Operational Optimization: Being able to identify ongoing performance improvements for chemical and electrical usage per MG of water pumped is a key metric in managing operational cost.
 This slide is under development to include tracking of total costs per MG.